dabjulmaros/YARA/README.md

     - https://www.npmjs.com/package/electron-in-page-search
 - Make self text post and comments links open in yara if appropriate
 - Find the right values to center in the view the post when viewing comments `InlineComments.svelte:67`
+- Scroll and collapse into a sticky the header of the comments page nicely

 As to why I'm using Electron for this application and not deploying it in a site somewhere...
 I wanted to use YARA as the name, and by being an electron app I can use app as the A.